Consultant cited by airport authority says he never recommended cutting down trees | CBC News

 Reasons a 'cop-out,' says city councillor

-Despite its reasoning, Ottawa's airport authority has been met with public outcry since announcing its decision earlier this week.
+Despite its reasoning, the authority has been met with public outcry since announcing its decision earlier this week.

-"The airport [authority] has never in good faith wanted to discuss or negotiate these lands," said Coun.
+"The airport [authority] has never, in good faith, wanted to discuss or negotiate these lands," said River Coun.
 Riley Brockington, who's been outspoken on the issue.

 "They have been clear that they wanted to clear cut ten acres of the red pine plantation and develop this for future possible revenue sources."